Student visa requirements for the US

-Applying for a New Zealand student visa?
+Applying for a US student visa?
 Here’s help

-The New Zealand Government provides an opportunity to all Sri Lankan students to study in the country but as a prerequisite, you’ll have to obtain a student visa first.
-The visa you need will depend on the type of study you want to pursue, and how long you intend to stay in New Zealand.
+The US Government provides an opportunity to all Sri Lankan students to study in the country but as a prerequisite, you’ll have to obtain a student visa first.
+The visa you need will depend on your age and the type of study you wish to pursue in the US.
+Here’s an overview of the types of study visas and their application requirements:

 Types of student visa

-*For detailed information, please visit the New Zealand Government’s Immigration website
+*For detailed information, please visit the US Government’s Department of State website

 - Academic preparation documents such as transcripts, diplomas, degrees or certificates